-Now we introduce the risk-free asset into the mean-variance analysis.
-The risk-free asset is an asset that has a certain return and no risk, we normally use the return of treasury bills as the risk-free rate.
-The risk-free asset is a theoretical concept, but it is a useful tool in finance.
-The risk-free asset has the following properties:
+Now we introduce the risk-free asset into mean-variance analysis.
+The risk-free asset is an asset with a certain return and no risk—typically represented by the return on Treasury bills.
+While the risk-free asset is a theoretical construct, it is a powerful tool in finance.
+Its properties are:

-Thus, the combination of the risk-free asset with any risky asset will form a straight line in the mean-variance space.
-Just by intuition, since investors would like to have a higher return for a given level of variance (top-left corner in mean-variance space), the tangent line (if exists) from the risk-free asset to the risky frontier hyperbola will be the optimal portfolio, it will form the “new” efficient frontier, show in the figure below:
+Combining the risk-free asset with any risky asset produces a straight line in mean-variance space.
+Intuitively, since investors prefer higher returns for a given level of risk (the top-left corner in mean-variance space), the tangent line (if it exists) from the risk-free asset to the risky frontier hyperbola will be the new efficient frontier.
+This is illustrated below:

 Frontier with Risk-Free

-In the following sections, we will formally derive the equation of the new efficient frontier with the risk-free asset, and show how to find the optimal portfolio.
+In the following sections, we will formally derive the equation for the new efficient frontier with the risk-free asset and show how to find the optimal portfolio.

 Optimization Problem with Risk-Free Asset